markdom/specification/1.0/markdom.md

 The JSON object must have an entry with name `type` and value `Code`.

 The JSON object must have an entry with name `code`.
-The value of this entry, must be a JSON string and contain the value of the `code` parameter of the represented [*Markdom code content*][].
+The value of this entry, must be a JSON string and contain the value of the `code` parameter.

 ##### Emphasis Content {#markup-json-emphasiscontent}